vsummet/IntroductionToComputerSystems/Labs/1-Framboise.md

 # Lab 1: Framboise

+### Pre-lab
+Windows users only:
+* Download and install the [Etcher image burning software](https://etcher.io/).
+* Download the latest version of the Raspian OS from [the Raspberry Pi foundation](https://www.raspberrypi.org/downloads) as a ZIP file.
+Don't get the "Raspberry Pi Desktop" or NOOBS.
+You want the "Raspbian Stretch Lite" version.
+Not the "Raspbian Stretch with Desktop".
+Don't extract the files from the ZIP format/folder after you've downloaded it.

 ### Goals

 This lab will let you practice logging into and working with the Raspberry Pi.
 Along the way, you'll get some practice with several important Linux sysadmin concepts, including